Cabinet Veneer and Fireplace Conversions

 - Using a spray toner

 Susie doesn’t want the mess of refinishing and doesn’t want to put a final finish on as required by using a refacing veneer.
 We don’t know of a pre-finished veneer.
 Contact paper comes to mind but that would look bad.
 That leaves a relatively simple and inexpensive option of using a spray toner.
 A spray toner is a top coat finish but with color built in.
-Its often used in furniture repairs.
+It’s often used in furniture repairs.
 This would add the cherry color yet let the wood grain show through.
-We recommend to try it on some scrap wood first to see if she would like the look.
-Worst case Susie could try it and if it doesn’t look good then replace the cabinet.
+We recommend trying it on some scrap wood first to see if she would like the look.
+Worst case, Susie could try it and if it doesn’t look good then replace the cabinet.